alkhokhlov/SwiftyPageController/README.md

 public var animator: AnimatorType
 ```

-You can user three type of animation:
+You can use three types of animation:
  - default
  - parallax
  - custom